forter/security-101-for-saas-startups/security.md

 * Alternatively a cloud based VPN (installed on ec2 for example) has a few more advantages.
 First, all of the communication between the office and the cloud is encrypted (especially important if you are accessing data stores such as elastic search without SSL).
 The network performance is much better for remote workers that are physically located far from the office.
 Also, it relaxes the need for physical security somewhat since there is no network equipment there (the office is just another coffee shop).
 The downside is that each time you get disconnected from the office network you need to reconnect to the VPN.

-* VPN connection should have 2nd factor enabled too.
+* VPN connection should have 2FA enabled too.

 ### Antivirus/Firewall